 All the Town and Regional Planning courses offered are registered with The South African Qualification Authority (SAQA).
-The National Diploma: Town and Regional Planning and Bachelor of Technology: Town and Regional Planning have achieved unconditional accreditation by the South African Council for Planners (SACPLAN) for the period 2014-2018.
+The National Diploma: Town and Regional Planning and Bachelor of Technology: Town and Regional Planning have achieved unconditional accreditation by the South African Council for Planners (SACPLAN).
 The new qualification offerings will be accredited once the first cohort of students have completed the qualification.